Chris210634/word_soups/README.md

 cd ..
 ```

 * Create a directory somewhere called `data/`.
-Download all 15 zip files from the shared Google Drive and unzip them into `data/`.
+Download all 15 zip files from [this shared Google Drive](https://drive.google.com/drive/folders/1kvh5VG4ruGOcSiHKJX9dWJhPAGVgPSZs?usp=drive_link) and unzip them into `data/`.
 The resulting file tree should look like:
 ```
 data/
 |-- caltech-101